Managing Impacts

 Nineteenth-century colonial management of introduced flora species and their degrading impacts

-Colonial settlers predominantly utilised European modes of settlement and agriculture in Australia.
-A variety of non-Australian flora species were introduced (Barr, Cary: 21-24).
+Australian colonial settlers predominantly utilised European modes of settlement and agriculture.
+A variety of flora and fauna species were introduced to the continent (Barr, Cary 1992).

-In favourable ecological circumstances, certain introduced flora species can reproduce and spread so vigorously that local vegetation communities are overwhelmed.
-English broom was thriving ‘luxuriantly’ in the mild climate of Tasmania by the 1820s, the plants regarded as ‘very elegant ornaments to the gardens’ (Anon ‘State of the Weather’ Hobart Town Gazette 21 October 1826 p.2 [5]).
-Broom is now a declared weed throughout much of Australia, as its dense growth habit suppresses many indigenous plant species.
+Presented with favourable environmental circumstances, an introduced flora species (an exotic) can reproduce and spread so vigorously that local vegetation communities are overwhelmed.
+Scotch Broom Cytisus scoparius was thriving ‘luxuriantly’ in the mild climate of Tasmania by the 1820s, and was regarded as a ‘very elegant ornaments to the gardens’ (Anon ‘State of the Weather’ Hobart Town Gazette 21 October 1826).
+Broom is now a declared noxious species throughout much of Australia, as its dense growth habit smothers landscapes and suppresses many indigenous plant species.

-By the 1840s serious concern about the economic and environmental impacts of many of these introduced species had developed, as they spread throughout areas of productive land.
-Scotch thistle, which degraded the fleeces of sheep, had expanded into the Victorian countryside by ca.1850.
+By the 1840s serious concern about the economic and environmental impacts of many introduced species had developed, as they spread throughout areas of commercially productive land.
+Scotch thistle degrades the fleece of sheep, and had expanded into the Victorian countryside by ca.1850.
 The capacity of this ‘noxious plant’ to leave a region ‘a wilderness, a waste and a desert’ aroused considerable alarm (Anon ‘Devil’s River’ Geelong Advertiser 9 August 1849 p.1).
-Bathurst burr, a South American species, was possibly introduced to Australia in the 1840s, and had become ‘an evil of serious magnitude’ in central New South Wales by ca.1850 (Anon ‘The Bathurst Burr’ Bathurst Free Press 4 May 1850 p.4[2]).
+Bathurst burr, a South American species, was introduced to Australia in approximately the 1840s, and had become ‘an evil of serious magnitude’ in central New South Wales by ca.1850 (Anon ‘The Bathurst Burr’ Bathurst Free Press 4 May 1850 p.4).

-The various colonial legislatures attempted to manage the spread and impacts of the most damaging of these introduced flora species.
-‘An Act to make provision for the eradication of certain Thistle Plants and the Bathurst Burr’ was assented to by the Victorian parliament in 1856, and the other Australian colonies quickly introduced similar legislation.
+The various colonial legislatures attempted to manage the spread and impact of the most damaging introduced flora species.
+‘An Act to make provision for the eradication of certain Thistle Plants and the Bathurst Burr’ was assented to by the Victorian parliament in 1856, and other Australian colonies quickly introduced similar legislation.
 The Victorian legislation provided for the mandatory treatment of thistle and burr by private landowners.

-Prickly-pear, a form of cactus, was first reported in Australia in the 1830s, and was spreading rapidly in eastern Australia by the latter decades of the nineteenth century.
+Prickly-pear, a form of cactus, was first reported in Australia during the 1830s, and in the latter decades of the nineteenth century spread rapidly throughout eastern Australia.
 The New South Wales legislature passed the Prickly-pear Destruction Act in 1886.
 The legislation vested authority in state appointed inspectors to mandate the eradication of prickly-pear on both Crown and private land.
 This attempt at manual control failed, and prickly-pear had developed into a major Australian agricultural and environmental weed by the early twentieth century.

-Following the First World War (1914-1918), the newly formed Commonwealth Prickly Pear Board searched for an imported, scientifically vetted biological control.
-A moth, Cactoblastis cactorum, and the cochineal bug Dactylopius opuntiae, both proved to be effective in their consumption of the cactus, and it was effectively controlled by the 1930s (Invasive Species Council 2021).
+Following the First World War (1914-1918), the newly formed Commonwealth Prickly Pear Board searched for a scientifically vetted biological control that could be imported to control the cactus.
+A moth, Cactoblastis cactorum (South America) and the cochineal bug Dactylopius opuntiae (Central America) both proved to be effective consumers of the cactus, and it was effectively controlled by the 1930s (Invasive Species Council 2021).

-Much of the interest displayed by colonial administrators, legislators and farmers in managing unwanted, introduced flora species revolved around the need to limit the adverse social and economic impacts that these species created.
-An historically early attempt to manage an introduced flora species because of the threat that it posed to the valued, inherent biological qualities, or intrinsic value, of an indigenous Australian flora species took place in 1894 at Susan Island, Grafton, and is reported in Managing Impacts.
+Much of the interest displayed by colonial administrators, legislators and farmers in managing unwanted, weedy introduced flora species revolved around the need to limit the adverse social and economic impacts that these species created.
+However, some colonists also valued Australian flora and fauna for their uniqueness, special biological qualities and beauty.
+An historically significant attempt to manage an introduced flora species and the threat that it posed to an intrinsically valued Australian flora species took place in 1894 at Susan Island, Grafton, and is reported on this page.

 References: